Military reserve force

-The deployment of military units composed of reservists generally takes little time and does not require retraining.
-Mobilization of non-reservists involves the formation of new military units, requiring more time.
-A military reserve force differs from a reserve formation (sometimes called a military reserve), which is a group of military personnel (or units) not committed to a battle by their commander and available to address unforeseen situations, bolster defences, or perform other tasks.

 History

 Some countries' 18th-century military systems included practices and institutions which functioned as a reserve force, even if they were not designated as such.
 For example, the half-pay system in the British Army provided the country with trained, experienced officers not on active duty during peacetime but available during wartime.
-The Militia Act of 1757 gave Britain an institutional structure for a reserve force.
+The Militia Act 1757 gave Britain an institutional structure for a reserve force.
 Although contemporaries debated the effectiveness of the British militia, its mobilization in several conflicts increased Britain's strategic options by freeing regular forces for overseas theaters.

 Reservists first played a significant role in Europe after the Prussian defeat in the Battle of Jena–Auerstedt.
 On 9 July 1807, in the Treaties of Tilsit, Napoleon forced Prussia to drastically reduce its military strength and cede large amounts of territory.
 The Prussian army was limited to a maximum of 42,000 men.